benfulcher/ResearchResources/pages/ReproducibleScience.md

 Services like [unpaywall](https://unpaywall.org/) will automatically point people to these open versions of scientific articles.
 It's a good idea to install the unpaywall browser add-on.

+You can acknowledge your efforts to make your work accessible by marking your openly accessible outputs in your CV, as described in [this blog post]({% post_url 2020-06-05-open-access-symbol-in-cv %}).

 ## Reproducible Coding